-Nourishing Families CIC offers unique and inspiring workshops and programmes for parents and caregivers to transform their approach to food and meals leading to more meaningful and enjoyable mealtimes and ultimately happier and healthier children.
+Nourishing Families CIC supports parents, children and young people to build a lifelong, healthy relationship with food.
+We offer unique and inspiring workshops and programmes for parents and caregivers, and for children or young people to transform their approach to food and meals.
+Leading ultimately to happier and healthier children.

 Nourishing Families CIC is a social enterprise, which means that any profits are reinvested back into the organisation or used to offer subsidised places for those that need them.

 Our in-group courses are available across Devon in Plymouth, Torbay and the South Hams.
-But we can offer online courses and sessions across the country!
+Online provision is also available.